nanovms/ops/README.md

 ## Build and Install from source

+Building from source is easy if you have used Go before.

 This program requires GO Version 1.10.x or greater.

-Installing from source follows three general steps:
+Installing from source follows these general steps:

-1. Clone the repository.
-2. Install dependencies:
+Install dependencies:
     - `make deps`
 3. Build
     - `make build`